 Choosing the right size for your body is vital.
 If the catheter is too long, it might be hard to handle, and if it’s too short, it will not empty the bladder properly.

-Intermittent catheters can generally be divided into three length types: female, male, and pediatric.
+Sizes are generally divided into three catheter length types: female, male, and pediatric.
 Female and pediatric-length catheters are designed for shorter urethral lengths.
 A female catheter is typically between 6-8 inches long and a pediatric one is often between 10 -12 inches long.
-Male length catheters are often around 16 inches long.
+Male catheter lengths are often around 16 inches long.

 How to Use an Intermittent Catheter